abalter/linlabstuff/dada2-recipe.md

 * `intergraph`

 Installing from Github:
-used the package [ `githubinstall` ](https://cran.r-project.org/web/packages/githubinstall/vignettes/githubinstall.html) as it allows to specify a `lib` location so as not to pollute conda install.
+Used the package [link test](www.google.com) [ `githubinstall` ](https://cran.r-project.org/web/packages/githubinstall/vignettes/githubinstall.html) as it allows to specify a `lib` location so as not to pollute conda install.
 This imports the following packages that should perhaps be installed in conda:

 * curl
 * data.table